joycedh/MDM-SWD/README.md

 * `--device` id.
 * `--seed` to sample different prompts.
 * `--motion_length` (text-to-motion only) in seconds (maximum is 9.8[sec]).
+* `--freeze_layers` to specify the amount of frozen layers in your model.

 **Running those will get you:**